 How to Migrate Your WordPress Site to a New Host

-- Update your domain’s DNS to point to the new host
+- Log into your domain registrar (like GoDaddy) and change your DNS nameservers to point to the new host.

 Best Practices for WordPress Hosting in 2026